sonya-irsay/creativecode/01/README.txt

-Week 01 // Assignment 3
+Week 01 // Assignment 1
-Modify your composition or create a new one that augments or overlays an existing image (render on top of a photograph, drawing, design etc.)
+Complete the easing "cheat sheet" exercise from class to show various types of curves (extra credit : animate along curves only on mouse over).